nikhil27gargeya/nikhil27gargeya.github.io/career.md

 I had an interest in working at the intersection of health and technology.
 I studied Cognitive Science for its interdisciplinary nature, and being able to understand the link between mind subareas and how humans think and intereact with products.

+Notes:
+Data resonance : mandated for privacy reasons
+Matrix:
+          US      EU      CA
+Prod
+Staging
+QA

+Environments:
+Availability zones which has the collection of user data, not necessarily where the data is stored